Union Pacific Fillmore Branch

 UP Fillmore (Utah) branch approved for abandonment June 1984.
 32 miles long; Delta to Fillmore, Utah.
 Trackwork sold to Gammel and Ollendick, scrapper.
 (Pacific News, August 1985, page 22)

 The depot building was sold to a local contractor, and moved off of, but adjacent to railroad property.
 During the move, the building was swapped end-for-end.
 The depot building was sold to the contractor who was selling lava rock and shipping it by rail, until the branch was abandoned.
-By the late 1980s, the contractor was still selling rock products, but it was all moving by truck.
+After the abandonment, the contractor was still selling rock products, but it was all moving by truck.

 UP/LA&SL Fillmore Branch - A Google Map of the Fillmore Branch.
 Delta to Fillmore, 32 miles, built in 1923.